The Scream (album): Recording, music and lyrics

 The Scream was recorded in one week during August 1978, and mixed in three weeks with Steve Lillywhite co-producing.
 The group was in the studio while their debut single "Hong Kong Garden" was released.
 Lillywhite was recruited because he recorded the drums in a different way.
 He asked drummer Kenny Morris to play the bass drum and the snare drum first.
 Then he did the cymbals and the tom-toms later.
-Morris used cymbals sparingly: he proclaimed "no cymbals" when the band was working.
+Morris used cymbals sparingly: in the early days of the group, he didn't use cymbals.
 On "Metal Postcard", there is a "motorik austerity" in the rhythm patterns.
 Music journalist Kris Needs noted that Lillywhite used "deep echo" on drums.
-Joy Division's drummer Stephen Morris wrote in his autobiography that the Banshees used "the bass-led rhythm" and their drummer "Kenny Morris played mostly toms" and "the sound of cymbals was forbidden".
-Percussions were an important component of the music: future Banshees drummer Budgie remarked that Morris did "a lot of percussion overdubs" and "they are really part of the songs".
+Joy Division's drummer Stephen Morris wrote in his autobiography that the Banshees used "the bass-led rhythm" and their drummer "Kenny Morris played mostly toms".
+Percussion was an important component of the music: future Banshees drummer Budgie remarked that Morris did "a lot of percussion overdubs" and "they are really part of the songs".

 Music historian Simon Goddard described the music on The Scream as a "claustrophobic abyss of angst and angularity", saying it was part of a triptych of albums layering the foundations of post-punk.
 The opening cut, "Pure", had a spacious, atmospheric sound.
 Journalist Miranda Sawyer noted that Siouxsie's "vocals came from a distance", that "there was a lot of space" and that "the sound was big and slow".
 Music journalist Ian Birch wrote that "Pure" was an atmosphere piece; "a snarling, predatory bass stalks its ground before it's met by teeth-grinding guitar splinters, and the distant footfall of drums.
 Siouxsie's voice becomes an instrument."
 Siouxsie's way of singing was singular: musician Boz Boorer observed that "the whooping vocal wasn't just singing a tune, it would slide around."
 Kris Needs remarked that at the end of "Pure", it seeps out into "Jigsaw Feeling", a "song of disorientation and bewilderment" with a "huge, sometimes awe-inspiring sound".
 Another song, "Switch", was divided in three sections, one per character; "for the different people who swap jobs with terrible results - scientists, general practitioner and vicar".
 The music was "monochrome and minimal".